**What is cognitive impairment?**

 - **0-17**: Severe cognitive impairment

-It's important to note that MMSE scores should be interpreted in terms of the individual's age, educational level, and other factors that may influence performance.
-This may also be interpreted in light of results in other common cognitive tests such as the Montreal Cognitive Assessment or with their neuropsychological test performance.
+It is essential to consider the individual's age, educational level, and other relevant factors when interpreting MMSE scores.
+This may also be interpreted in light of results from other common cognitive tests, such as the Montreal Cognitive Assessment, or in relation to their neuropsychological test performance.

 Folstein, M. F., Folstein, S. E., & McHugh, P. R. (1975).
 Mini-mental state: A practical method for grading the cognitive state of patients for the clinician.
 Journal of Psychiatric Research, 12(3), 189-198. https://doi.org/10.1016/0022-3956(75)90026-6